 Step 1: Explore

-Open Bing Copilot in your web browser – bing.com/chat
+Open Copilot in your web browser – copilot.microsoft.com

 Step 2: Educate yourself

-Step two is to educate yourself about the tools in your professional context.
-Find out what's happening in your subject area nationally and internationally.
-How are the tools being used there, and what does it mean for research and teaching?
-Also, find out if there is a policy for GAI tools within your institution or faculty.
-If you can't find any information about this online, you can contact your program director or associate dean.
+Step two is to educate yourself about the products in your professional context.
+Use your networks to find out what's happening in your subject area locally, nationally and internationally.
+How are the products being used there, and what does it mean for research and teaching?
+Read the principles on GenAI use at LU and find out if you have a local policy.

 Step 3: Review learning objectives